Body of child believed to be from India found along Arizona-Mexico border

-Border Patrol agents found the body of a 7-year-old girl from India Wednesday morning near the Arizona-Mexico border.
+The body of a 7-year-old girl believed to be from India was found Wednesday morning by Border Patrol agents near the Arizona-Mexico border.

 Aircraft from the National Guard and U.S. Customs and Border Protection helped Border Patrol agents expand the search on the ground along with personnel with the Bureau of Land Management.